-- 5.1 The Code requires the appointing minister to agree a range of matters when appointments are planned.
-Provided that ministers have fulfilled their obligations set out in section B of the Code they may delegate to officials any or all of the matters that the Code requires them to agree at the planning stage, either generally or in particular cases, whilst ultimately remaining responsible for them. - 5.2 The Code anticipates that the selection panel will meet at the outset of each appointment round to agree an appointment plan that will generate a successful outcome.
+5.1 The Code requires the appointing minister to agree a range of matters when appointments are planned.
+This includes reaching a conclusion about the gaps to be filled on a board based on a review of the current members' roles, skills, knowledge and experience.
+It is anticipated that the appointing minister will have obtained clarity from the board about its needs taking into account its strategic plans and operational context.
+Provided that ministers have fulfilled their obligations set out in section B of the Code they may delegate to officials any or all of the matters that the Code requires them to agree at the planning stage, either generally or in particular cases, whilst ultimately remaining responsible for them.

+5.2 The Code anticipates that the selection panel will meet at the outset of each appointment round to agree an appointment plan that will generate a successful outcome.
 A successful outcome is one that identifies one or more appointable applicants who meet the needs of the board as defined by the minister and adheres to the principles of the Code.
-It should contribute to board effectiveness and also to the ministerial aim of redressing imbalances of representation among protected characteristics. - 5.3 The Commissioner recognises that most appointment activity involves a planning phase during which a number of matters are discussed prior to their agreement.
+It should contribute to board effectiveness and also to the ministerial aim of redressing imbalances of representation among protected characteristics.

+5.3 The Commissioner recognises that most appointment activity involves a planning phase during which a number of matters are discussed prior to their agreement.
 How the planning phase is conducted is at the discretion of the selection panel.
 The Code requires panel members to understand the purpose of and participate fully in a planning meeting at which the appointment plan will be substantively agreed.
 This meeting will be most effective when all participants are able to attend in person.
-Exceptionally, where due to circumstances this is considered impractical, a panel member may participate in another way such as by conference call or video conferencing facilities. - 5.4 The Code does not require all panel members to meet to conduct the initial stages of assessment such as shortlisting. - 5.5 The panel should decide what information they require to inform their decision-making on advertising and the process to be used to select the most able candidates.
-The panel should review lessons learned from previous rounds and generate such information itself at the conclusion of the appointment round so that it can be added to the store of lessons learned to aid with continuous improvement. - 5.6 The final materials agreed by the panel should be plainly expressed using easy to understand language.
+Exceptionally, where due to circumstances this is considered impractical, a panel member may participate in another way such as by conference call or video conferencing facilities.

+5.4 The Code does not require all panel members to meet to conduct the initial stages of assessment such as shortlisting.

+5.5 The panel should decide what information they require to inform their decision-making on advertising and the process to be used to select the most able candidates.
+The panel should review lessons learned from previous rounds and generate such information itself at the conclusion of the appointment round so that it can be added to the store of lessons learned to aid with continuous improvement.

+5.6 The final materials agreed by the panel should be plainly expressed using easy to understand language.
 The objective of the panel is to encourage the optimum number of people to apply for positions and for people to find it a comparatively easy exercise to submit applications.
-Applicant views on such materials will be gathered at the conclusion of each competition and used to improve on them for future competitions. - 5.7 The methods of assessment agreed by the panel should be appropriate to test what the board requires.
+Applicant views on such materials will be gathered at the conclusion of each competition and used to improve on them for future competitions.

+5.7 The methods of assessment agreed by the panel should be appropriate to assess the criteria for selection.
 By way of example, when a board requires experience, this can be gathered by way of life history or CV whereas it is not appropriate to test experience using forms for competency-based assessment.

-Panels should have a shared understanding of what merit will look like so that new requirements are not inadvertently introduced during the stages of assessment.
+5.8 Agreement by the panel in relation to the appointment plan and the assessment of applicants should be understood to mean the agreement of all panel members.
+Neither agreement by a majority of panel members nor the chair taking the final decision, having consulted other panel members, would represent a compliant course of action.
+If a panel cannot reach agreement on any of the matters required by the Code, the panel chair should approach the Commissioner for guidance.